 Deep Well Hand Pumps

-A much better emergency backup would be a full-fledged hand pump such as the Storm Pump, systems carried by Lehman's , The Simple Pump , and the Bison hand pump .
+A much better emergency backup would be a full-fledged hand pump such as the systems carried by Lehman's , The Simple Pump , and the Bison hand pump.
 These hand pumps fit along side your current pipe and wire in most wells, meaning that you would not have to pull your current submersible pump in order to install or use them.
 It is simply a necessity that every well have a backup hand pump!

-Even if you have and independent system using an efficient submersible pump powered by solar panels or an alternative energy system.
+Even if you have an independent system using an efficient submersible pump powered by solar panels or an alternative energy system.
 Every well needs a hand pump!
 Most deep well hand pumps are reported to function with static water levels down to 200 (depending on how much energy you are willing to exert!).
 If your static water level is not terribly deep, your hand pump may even be able to not only push water out of the well, but also on up to a cistern where it can gravity flow into your home.
-This, of course depends on which pump you use, how deep your static water level is, and how high your cistern is above the well.
+Some may even be able to pressurize a household diaphragm tank.
+This, of course depends on which pump you use, how deep your static water level is, etc.

-The Storm Pump, the Lehman's cast iron hand pump and the Bison stainless steel hand pump are both very stout and heavy-duty.
-While the Storm Pump is capable of pumping from static water levels as deep as 300 feet, the Lehmans and Bison are best suited for wells with shallower static water levels (perhaps 125' or less) and are highly recommended for that.
+The Lehman's cast iron hand pump and the Bison stainless steel hand pump are both very stout and heavy-duty.
+While the Bison pump is capable of pumping from static water levels as deep as 300 feet, the Lehmans is limited to 200' and is best suited for wells with shallower static water levels (perhaps 150' or less).

-If your well's static water level is deeper than 100', your main options will be the Storm Pump and the Simple Pump.
-As mentioned earlier, the Storm Pump is a very sturdy pump, but the materials that the Simple Pump is constructed with are not as heavy duty.
+If your well's static water level is deeper than 150', your main options will be the Bison hand pump and the Simple Pump.
+As mentioned earlier, the Bison Pump is a very sturdy pump, but the materials that the Simple Pump is constructed with are not as heavy-duty.
 Both of these pumps are capable of pumping from a static water level of 300 feet!
 The Simple Pump has the advantage of versatility.
 A 12 volt DC motor may be used to motorize it with power from a battery bank or solar panels, and it may also be configured to pressurize the current diaphragm tank (pressure tank) in your house.